renzmann/renzmann.github.io/content/emacsd.md

 not always a trivial algorithm.

-What all of the above form isn't _quite_ the live-updating version that [Oantolin](https://github.com/oantolin/live-completions), MCT, or vertico offer, but it's pretty close.
+What all of the above form isn't _quite_ the live-updating version that [Oantolin](https://github.com/oantolin/live-completions), MCT, or vertico offer, but it'sg pretty close.
 The `*Completions*` buffer updates after every `<SPC>`, which is the natural filtering mechanism for `orderless`.
 For a while I was using the snappy, battle-tested [vertico](https://github.com/minad/vertico).
 Recently, however, I found [a demo](https://www.youtube.com/watch?v=roSD50L2z-A) Prot gave of MCT where he explained the philosophy behind the